morgan24th/sales-app/README.md

 A sales app built with React JS and Electron JS.
-In case you don't know me, I'm pure JavaScript fan.
+In case you don't know me, I'm a pure JavaScript fan.